-The Traffic Analytics Overview report allows you to gather estimates on any website’s traffic and make comparisons between up to 5 websites at a time in order to learn more about your rivals' strategies, explore user behavior, and reveal trends in the target markets or niches.
+The Traffic Analytics Overview report allows you to gather estimates on any website’s traffic and make comparisons between up to 5 websites at a time in order to learn more about your rivals' strategies, explore user behavior, and reveal trends in your target market or niche.

 - Visits - an estimate of total visits to the website over the chosen month

-- Unique Visitors - an estimate of total unique visits to the website over the chosen month
+- Unique Visitors - an estimate of total unique visitors to the website over the chosen month

 - Pages/Visit - an estimate of how many pages (on average) a person visits in one session on the website